Sumant Mehta

 Sumant Mehta (1 July 1877 – 15 December 1968) was a physician, independence activist and social worker from 20th-century India.
 Educated in London, he served as a personal physician of the Gaekwad rulers of Baroda State before entering public life in 1921.
 Along with his wife Sharda Mehta, he was involved in social and political activities.

-Early life
+Early life and education

 Sumant Mehta was born in Surat on 1 July 1877 in a Vadnagara Nagar Brahmin family.
 His father Batukram Shobharam Mehta was a personal physician of the Sayajirao Gaekwad III of Baroda State and had studied in England.
 His mother Dahigauri belonged to Surat.
 He was a maternal grandson of Gujarati novelist Nandshankar Mehta.

 He had his school education in Baroda and Bombay (now Mumbai).
 He studied at a medical college in Bombay for three years.

 In 1898, he married Sharda Mehta.
-He was a medical student then and four years older than her.
-Later, he left for Manchester, England for further studies.
+He was a medical student at the time of their marriage and was four years older than her.
+After getting married he later, left for Manchester, England for further studies.
 He completed his medical education and received MBChB from Victoria University of Manchester in 1901.